vbo/LiveRsync/README.md

  * Type `liversync --install` to prepare the working directory and example configuration file.

 Now you should `edit ~/.liversync/projects.ini` to add the config section for each directory (I call it "Project") you want to sync.
-Type `liversync start` to start daemon.
+Type `liversync --start` to start daemon.

 Now if you create, modify or delete file(s) in the directory, listed in `projects.ini`, LiveRsync instantly put your changes in the proper directory at the relevant remote server.